 For now we have the advantage of being able to continue to heavily push social gaming while also maintaining a keen interest in real money gaming.
 For now, the team at GAN has a strong belief that the sheer revenue available and currently being missed out on will continue to drive appetite for legalisation.
 And while the next couple of states to legalise may experience slow progress, once revenue starts pouring into large states like California and Pennsylvania, the pressure to legalise- stemming from newfound tax revenues- will mount on many other states and grow exponentially; like a snowball picking up momentum as it rolls downhill.
 While 2015 may have been somewhat disappointing on the legislative front, there is much to be optimistic towards moving forward into this year.

-May 2019 Internet Gambling Growth For New Jersey
+GAN Reports Strong October 2019 Internet Gambling Growth for New Jersey

 ondon | November 15, 2019: GAN plc (“GAN” or the “Company”), an award-winning developer and supplier of enterprise-level B2B Internet gambling software, services and online gaming content in the United States, today updated the market following the publication on November 14, 2019, by New Jersey’s Division of Gaming Enforcement (“DGE”) of Internet gaming and Internet sports betting financial information for the calendar month of October 2019 in New Jersey.
 Read Full Article